 Lashblast Mascara

+I really like the Bare Escentuals Natural lipglosses, and this color is no exception.
+Its a very pretty color, adding just a hint to the lips, without being overbearing.
+It is a great accompaniment to the dark eyeshadows in this set.
 I also took a picture of the whole look.
 The blush and the lipgloss are very similar, so they are great together.
 This blush has very limited shimmer, so I added the Bare Radiance over the top just to give my skin a little life since it's been pretty "blah" recently.

 I love birthdays, and I definitely loaded up this year!
 My mom gave me the last set in the Bare Escentuals Diamonds collection, which is Black Diamonds.
 The colors in this set are leaning more to the true-smokey eye look, with charcoal, black and taupe for the eye colors, and very neutral colors for the cheeks and lips.